 Sections of Clear Creek and Clearwater Creek contain essential habitat for species listed under the Endangered Species Act (ESA) and include Coho and Chinook salmon, and Steelhead trout.
 Effects to aquatic habitat in these creeks include the 1980 eruption of Mt.
 St Helens and past land management activities such as logging, road building, stream wood removal, and development of hydro-resources, which until recently has blocked all anadromous species access to the Upper North Fork Lewis River watershed.
 To ensure reintroduction efforts of salmon and steelhead into the Lewis River and its tributaries above the dams are successful, the Forest Service in partnership with the Aquatic Coordination Committee has implemented a variety of aquatic habitat improvement projects including; construction of acclimation ponds for juvenile spring Chinook salmon, road decommissioning, replacement of migration blocking culverts with bridges, and numerous streambank and instream fish habitat restoration projects.
 However, additional work remains to improve habitat for Chinook, Coho, and Winter Steelhead.
 Past instream restoration projects in Clear and Clearwater Creeks were limited in scope and scale with project objectives focusing on bank protection and log scour rather than process-based restoration.
 Previous projects were not designed with 2D hydraulic model and were not designed or stamped by a certified hydraulic engineer.
 Many of the log jams and acclimation ponds washed out during floods in 2016.
-Lessons learned from past aquatic restoration projects in these creeks have highlighted the need for a broader-scale process-based restoration planning and design effort to improve aquatic habitat, build stream habitat resiliency, and improve floodplain and side channel connectivity.
+Lessons learned from past aquatic restoration projects in these creeks have highlighted the need for a broader-scale processbased restoration planning and design effort to improve aquatic habitat, build stream habitat resiliency, and improve floodplain and side channel connectivity.
+Hydraulic and geomorphic analysis and alternative design analysis was completed in summer 2022.